markusthilo/Cirdan/README.md

 # Cirdan

+## Copy to Import/Remote Directory for Data Across Network

 Copy directories to a fixed destination and build md5 hashes.
 Some criterias are checked while selecting the source directory.
-Some subdirectories with to many files will be zipped.

 The GUI is close to a well known copy tool so the old dogs don´t need to learn new tricks.

 RoboCopy is used so this is for Windows.

 There is a check for updates on startup.
+The tool `download_app.py` / `download_app` is used to download new version and replace the outdated.

-The tool can be also be run on PowerShel/CMD.
+The application can be also be run on PowerShel/CMD.
 Try

 `cirdan.exe -h`